Christianity and the Myth of Saving the West

 But he doesn’t go upstream to examine the deeper architecture:

-How Abrahamic identity claims shaped law, land, empire, and modern geopolitics.
+It focuses almost exclusively on Christian excess while leaving the deeper architecture untouched: how Abrahamic identity claims themselves shape law, land, empire, and modern geopolitics.

 1. The Mormon Church Is a Financial Superpower